November 11, 2010

 Palomar (SDC #42, 6142′) • mapdirections*

-Anna and I took a day off of work to do what I called our SDC Peak truck tour.
-Since I knew we’d be driving a lot in one day, and that a lot of that driving would be over harsh terrain, and I get a swinging deal on rental cars, we rented an SUV to take the beating and let my truck sit this one out.
-The only hitch was that we couldn’t pick up the rental until after 9am, so we’d be getting a late start.
+The San Diego peaks list has a handful of peaks that are easily accessed by driving to the summit.
+While hiking is of course still possible I tend to lack the enthusiasm to hike to a summit I’ll share with a vehicle especially if it means hiking on roads.
+I also don’t mind off-road driving adventures…Anna and I took a day off work to do what I called our SDC Peak truck tour.
+Since I knew we’d be driving a lot in one day including some rough roads, and I get a swinging deal on rental cars, we rented an SUV to take the beating and let my truck sit this one out.
+The only hitch was that we couldn’t pick up the rental until 9am, so we’d be getting a late start.

 Otay